pythonmcpi/braindigit/docs/add-to-path.md

 ```
 C:\The\Best\Program\Ever (contains Braindigit.exe)
 ```
 After you've done that, hit Enter, then click OK on all of the popups until they are gone.
 If you'd like to check that you didn't stuff something up, open a Command Prompt window and type
 ```
-braindigit jsdkasdj.b
+braindigit -v
 ```
-If you get an error that says `(!)
-Fatal error: Could not open input file: jsdkasdj.b` you've successfully added Braindigit to you path.
-However, if you get an error saying `'braindigit' is not recognized as an internal or external command, operable program or batch file.` you've done it wrong and need to start again.
+If you don't get version information from Braindigit, you've done it wrong and need to start again.

 ### macOS
 Open a Terminal window and enter the following: